 Click here to ENTER site.

-Any study of a subject like church architecture which is undertaken seriously should include an assessment of its scope and limitations.
-This web-site, therefore, presents some of the notes made and photographs taken by an amateur architectural historian and church visitor for the last thirty-five years, and while every reasonable effort has been made to make the notes rigorous and consistent, it would be idle to imagine that other interpretations of the building histories of the churches included are not sometimes possible, or even that all their descriptions are invariably accurate in every particular, for while all the churches have been examined by the writer both outside and in, “field trips” have generally only been followed up by study along the more accessible avenues of documentary research and, inevitably, sometimes even the conditions under which a visit was made were not ideal.
+Any study of any subject undertaken seriously does well to include an assessment of its scope and limitations.
+This church architecture web-site presents some of the notes made and photographs taken by an amateur architectural historian and church visitor of the last thirty-five years, and while every reasonable effort has been made to make the notes rigorous and consistent, it would be idle to imagine that other interpretations of the building histories of the churches included are not sometimes possible, or even that all their descriptions are invariably accurate in every particular, for while all the churches have been examined by the writer both outside and in, “field trips” have generally only been followed up by study along the more accessible avenues of documentary research and, inevitably, sometimes even the conditions under which a visit was made were not ideal.
 It is difficult, for example, to examine closely a high nave roof from the ground on a dull day and it is all too easy to record a complex moulding or an elaborate funerary monument incorrectly while making an internal circuit of a large building followed by an impatient key holder, especially as there is then not usually the opportunity to go back to check one’s facts afterwards.